nikolaygaus/ReBiohazard/README.md

 # ReBiohazard

 ## About what it is
-ReBiohazard is a modification for the game Counter-Strike taken from the original idea of ​​the modification Zomboe Biohazard.
+ReBiohazard is a modification for the game Counter-Strike taken from the original idea of ​​the modification Zombie Biohazard.
 This project uses modern problem solving techniques, more interactions with the game library, and fixes problems with the original idea.

 ## Goals of the project
 * Use modern methods for solving tasks.